smithfield-studio/acf-svg-icon-picker/README.md

 6. Check if the field type is now available in your ACF field settings

 ## Usage of this plugin
 We recommend storing your SVG icons in a folder within your theme.
 This plugin defaults to looking for icons inside the `icons/` folder of your theme.
-You can change this path by using the [`acf_icon_path_suffix` filter](#filters).
+You can change this path by using the [`acf_svg_icon_picker_folder` filter](#filters).

 When using this plugin in conjunction with a parent/child theme, you can store your icons in the parent theme and use the child theme to override the path to the icons.
 This way, you can provide a set of icons in the parent theme and still allow the child theme to override them.